eleadufresne/eleadufresne/README.md

-## Hello World!
-I'm Éléa 👋

-I'm a problem-solver who loves everything related to cloud and edge computing.
-Just wrapped up my journey at McGill University with a degree in Computer Science and am a DevOps enthusiast with aspirations of becoming an SRE.
+## 🚀 About Me

+Hello world!
+I'm Éléa —a recent McGill CompSci grad turned DevOps and site reliability enthusiast.
+I am passionate about cloud innovation and the cutting-edge realm of edge computing, always eager to solve the next tech puzzle.

+## 💡 Currently Learning

+I'm on a thrilling journey to deepening my mastery of cloud infrastructure and edge solutions.
+I'm working towards obtaining my AWS Developer certification (DVA-C02) while keeping cybersecurity at the forefront by taking the Google Cybersecurity course.

 ## 🛠 Toolbox

 - **Programming & Scripting:** `Java` `C/C++` `C#` `Python` `Bash` `YAML` `PowerShell` `OCaml`